-ORLANDO, Fla. - Hurricane season is two months away and it sounds like it will be a busy one.
+ORLANDO, Fla. - Hurricane season is upon us and it appears it will be a busy one, forecasters say.

 Experts with AccuWeather expect the season to result in 16-20 named storms, including seven to 10 hurricanes.
 Of the storms projected to reach hurricane strength, three to five are predicted to become major hurricanes (Category 3 or higher storms).